WING-NUS/ir-seminar/_pages/about.md

   - /about/
   - /about.html
 ---
-Our group will be running a recommendation system workshop at March 8-9.
-Invited speakers will talk about their recent work in recommendation system.
+Our group will be running a local recommendation system workshop on 8–9 March 2022.
+Invited speakers will discuss their recent work in recommendation systems research.

 **For interested public participants**, please send Min an email at ```kanmy@comp.nus.edu.sg```.